 "At the current time there’s not a need to do all our work remotely.
 There’s not a need to disrupt our state services," Hutchinson said.
 "Our business will continue as usual, but we are prepared in the event that there is a necessity of it to go into more remote operations to continue state services."

 Hutchinson is asking anyone planning to travel outside of Arkansas to reconsider, especially if it includes other states where cases have been reported.
-He also said people who are feeling sick or are showing symptoms of COVID-19 to stay at home.
+He also said people who are feeling sick or are showing symptoms of COVID-19 should stay at home.

-Dr. Nathaniel Smith, secretary of the state Department of Health, sought to reassure the public, saying there is no indication that it has spread beyond the one patient.
+Dr. Nathaniel Smith, secretary of the Department of Health, sought to reassure the public, saying there is no indication that it has spread beyond the one patient.

 "Based on the information that we have at this time, this infection was likely acquired through travel to another state," Smith said.
 "We don’t have evidence of a spread within the Pine Bluff community or elsewhere in the state."